Shopify/shopify-cli/docs/app/rails/index.md

 ## Create a new Rails app project

-To create a new Node project, type `shopify create rails`.
-This will scaffold a new Node.js app in a subdirectory.
+To create a new Rails project, type `shopify create rails`.
+This will scaffold a new Rails app in a subdirectory.

 ```console
 $ shopify create rails